 On 28 April 2010, a delegation of approximately 40 people, including the Minister for the Environment, Hon.
-Donna Faragher MLC, and the Member for Geraldton, Ian Blayney MLA, visited Sinosteel Midwest Corporation Ltd’s Koolanooka mite site and Gindalbie’s Karara mine site.
+Donna Faragher MLC, and the Member for Geraldton, Ian Blayney MLA, visited Sinosteel Midwest Group Ltd’s Koolanooka mite site and Gindalbie’s Karara mine site.
 The tour was organised by the Geraldton Iron Ore Alliance to launch a research project on the impact of goats on native vegetation across the southern Mid‐West Region.
 The project is a collaborative effort between GOIA member companies, the Department of Environment and Conservation, and Murdoch University.

 Koolanooka Blue Hills – Mine Tour and Environmental Initiatives

 The group was given a guided tour of the Koolanooka mine‐site and a given a briefing on project

 environmental initiatives and offsets.
 SMG took the opportunity to demonstrate to the Minister how